 In April 2014, Anadarko and Kerr-McGee entered into a settlement agreement for \$5.2 billion, resolving, among other things, all claims that were or could have been asserted in connection with the May 2009 lawsuit filed by Tronox against Anadarko and Kerr-McGee in the U.S. Bankruptcy Court for the Southern District of New York.
 After the settlement became effective in January 2015, Anadarko paid \$5.2 billion and deducted this payment on its 2015 federal income tax return.
-Due to the deduction, Anadarko had a net operating loss carryback for 2015, which resulted in a tentative tax refund of \$881
+Due to the deduction, Anadarko had a net operating loss carryback for 2015, which resulted in a tentative tax refund of \$881 million in 2016.

 The IRS audited Anadarko's tax position regarding the deductibility of the payment and in September 2018 issued a statutory notice of deficiency rejecting Anadarko's refund claim.
 Anadarko disagreed and filed a petition with the U.S. Tax Court to dispute the disallowance in November 2018.
-In December 2022, the parties filed competing motions for partial summary judgment.
-The motions are not fully briefed.
-Trial is set for May 2023.
+Trial was held in May 2023.
+Post-trial briefing is ongoing.
+Closing arguments are set for May 2024.
 Occidental expects to continue pursuing resolution.
-In accordance with Accounting Standards Codification (ASC) Topic 740's guidance on the accounting for uncertain tax positions, as of December 31, 2022, Occidental had recorded no tax benefit on the tentative cash tax refund.
-If the payment is ultimately determined not to be deductible, Occidental would be required to repay the tentative refund received plus interest totaling approximately \$1.8 billion as of December 31, 2022, which could have a material adverse effect on our liquidity and consolidated balance sheets.
-Occidental's Consolidated Financial Statements include an uncertain tax position for the approximate repayment of \$1.4 billion (\$1.4 billion federal and \$28 million in state taxes) plus accrued interest of approximately \$415 million.
+In accordance with Accounting Standards Codification (ASC) Topic 740's guidance on the accounting for uncertain tax positions, as of December 31, 2023, Occidental had recorded no tax benefit on the tentative cash tax refund.
+If the payment is ultimately determined not to be deductible, Occidental would be required to repay the tentative refund received plus interest totaling approximately \$2.0 billion as of December 31, 2023, which could have a material adverse effect on its liquidity and consolidated balance sheets.

+Occidental's Consolidated Financial Statements include an uncertain tax position for the approximate repayment of \$1.4 billion in federal taxes plus accrued interest of approximately \$574 million.
 This amount is not covered by insurance.
 For additional information on income taxes, see Note 10 - Income Taxes in the Notes to Consolidated Financial Statements in Part II Item 8 of this Form 10-K.

 Occidental's indebtedness may make it more vulnerable to economic downturns and adverse developments in its businesses.
-Downgrades in Occidental's credit ratings or future increases in interest rates may negatively impact Occidental's cost of capital, and ability to access capital markets.
+Downgrades in Occidental's credit ratings or future increases in interest rates may negatively impact Occidental's cost of capital and ability to access capital markets.

-Occidental's level of indebtedness could increase its vulnerability to adverse changes in general economic and industry conditions, economic downturns and adverse developments in its businesses or limit Occidental's flexibility in planning for or reacting to changes in its business and the industries in which it operates.
+Occidental's level of indebtedness could increase its vulnerability to adverse changes in general economic and industry conditions, economic downturns and adverse developments in its businesses or limit Occidental's flexibility in planning for or reacting to changes in its businesses and the industries in which it operates.
 From time to time, Occidental has relied on access to capital markets for funding.
-Occidental's ability to obtain additional financing or refinancing will be subject to a number of factors, including general economic and market conditions, Occidental's performance, investor sentiment and its ability to meet existing debt compliance requirements.
-If Occidental is unable to generate sufficient funds from its operations to satisfy its capital requirements, including its existing debt obligations, or to raise additional capital on acceptable terms, Occidental's business could be adversely affected.
-As of the date of this filing, Occidental's long-term debt was rated BB+ by Fitch Ratings, Ba1 by Moody's Investors Service and BB+ by Standard and Poor's.
+Occidental's ability to obtain additional financing or refinancing will be subject to a number of factors, including general economic and market conditions such as rising interest rates, inflation or unstable or illiquid market conditions, Occidental's performance, investor sentiment and Occidental's ability to meet existing debt compliance requirements.
+Occidental's ability to access credit and capital markets may be restricted at a time when it would like, or need, to access to those markets, which could constrain its flexibility to react to changing economic and business conditions.
+If Occidental is unable to generate sufficient funds from its operations to satisfy its capital requirements, including its existing debt obligations, or to raise additional capital on acceptable terms, Occidental's businesses could be adversely affected.
+As of the date of this filing, Occidental's long-term debt was rated BBB- by Fitch Ratings, Baa3 by Moody's Investors Service and BB+ by Standard and Poor's.